Building the Future: Robotics Education for Children and Young Adults

-We have trained thousands of children and young people, almost half are girls.
+We have trained thousands of children and young adults, almost half are girls.
 We want to multiply the number of children learning about robotics.

-The Marina Orth Foundation celebrates Manuela, Jerónimo, Shalin and Salomé, students from rural areas of Antioquia who represented Colombia in the 12th International Youth Robotics Competition (IYRC) in South Korea, winning gold, silver, and excellence awards among more than 2,000 participants.
+The Marina Orth Foundation celebrates Manuela, Jerónimo, Shalin, and Salomé, students from rural areas of Antioquia who represented Colombia at the 12th International Youth Robot Competition (IYRC) in South Korea, winning gold, silver, and excellence awards among more than 2,000 participants.

-This achievement reaffirms the Foundation's mission to bring quality education and technology to rural areas, demonstrating that, with opportunities, young people can achieve their dreams even in international settings.
+This achievement reaffirms the Foundation’s mission to bring quality education and technology to rural areas, proving that with opportunities, young adults can achieve their dreams... even on international stages.

-Maria Isabel is now an expert in robot programming.
+Maria Isabel is Now an Expert in Robotics Programming

-Maria Isabel has demonstrated an incredible ability to use technology in a practical and fun way by build and program robots, design and print in 3D and design web pages.
+María Isabel has demonstrated an incredible ability to use technology in a practical and fun way to build and program robots, design and 3D print, and create web pages.
 And the most impressive thing is how she has learned to be aware of her surroundings and make use of the elements she finds in them for her creations.
 She doesn’t limit herself to incorporating circuits and store-bought parts, but is able to reuse materials that others might consider trash.
 Throughout the process of building and programming, María Isabel has gained valuable lessons.
 She has learned to manage frustration, cultivate patience, and maintain unwavering perseverance as key elements to overcoming any obstacle.

 We Benefit Rural Populations

-We reach children and young people in rural areas, where physical access is difficult, the educational offer is basic and opportunities to access training for the fourth industrial revolution are scarce. access to training for the fourth industrial revolution are scarce.
+We reach children and young adults in rural areas where physical access is difficult, the education offered is basic and the opportunities to learn modern industrial technology are scarce.

 We Solve Real Problems

-Juan, an entrepreneur who owns a flower farm in La Ceja, is looking for engineers who are developing automated solutions for his business.
+Juan, a businessman who owns a flower farm in La Ceja, is seeking engineers to develop automated solutions for his business.

-Its objective is to be able to count on collaborators close to your company, seeking to facilitate both the work for the company and for the collaborators.
+His goal is to be able to find partners close to his business, thus facilitating work for both the company and the collaborators.

-How about continuing to train children and young people so that in the future they can be employed in companies like Juan's?
+What if we continue to train children and other young people so that in the future they can be employed at companies like Juan’s?

 In Techlish™, our little inventors learn how to use English at the same time they learn about robotics.
 It’s amazing!
 They explore magic words like sensors, circuits, and programming while awakening their love for English and technology at the same time.